base-org/web/apps/base-docs/docs/notices/preparing-for-fault-proofs-on-base.md

 ## Preparing for fault proofs

-Fault proofs are expected to go live for Base Mainnet in late October / early November.
+Fault proofs are expected to go live for Base Mainnet in late October.

 **What’s changing for withdrawals:**